 The speed of your website is also impacted by the service and provider you choose.
-A website builder is one of the simplest options available, but these often don’t include an abundance of customizable features.
+A website builder is one of the simplest options available, but these often don’t include many customizable features.
 For example, free website builders often leave out some of the business essentials, such as email addresses.

 Content Management Systems